Xarianne/bluwhale/README.md

 # Bluwhale

 A personal Fedora Kinoite image using Universal Blue's template.
-Not meant for distribution, so if you rebase to this, do it at your own risk.
+Not meant for distribution, so if you rebase to this do it at your own risk.

+This aims to:

+1. Get newer mesa
+2. Add a couple of gaming apps
+3. Add just what I need for my system
+4. I have a semi-declarative build
+5. Keep only my opinions in the build

 ## How to use the template (leaving this here for my own benefit)